-- Obtains client consent for collection, access, use and disclosure of private health information when required by privacy legislation. - Obtains client consent for audio or video recording of physiotherapy treatment sessions. - Clearly discloses instances where audio or video recordings are generated in the practice setting (e.g., security cameras).
+- Obtains client consent for collection, access, use, and disclosure of health information unless authorized by relevant legislation to do so without consent. - Clearly discloses instances where audio or video recordings are generated in the practice setting (e.g., security cameras).

-Access and Amendment
+Access and amendment

-- Accesses only relevant individually identifying health information when providing physiotherapy services for the client. - Grants clients access to their own individually identifying health information within the time period specified by relevant legislation. - Has clear processes for making corrections to health information. - Provides a copy of the complete clinical and financial record to the client, their authorized representative or third parties upon request. - Establishes fees for access to client health records that are consistent with the requirements of applicable legislation, reflect the costs of providing the record, and which are consistent regardless of the party requesting access.
+- Accesses only relevant individually identifying health information when providing physiotherapy services for the client. - Grants clients access to their own individually identifying health information within the time period specified by relevant legislation. - Has clear processes for making corrections to health information. - Provides a copy of the complete clinical and financial record to the client or authorized representative upon request. - Establishes fees for access to client health records that are consistent with the requirements of applicable legislation, reflect the costs of providing the record, and which are consistent regardless of the party requesting access.

-Use and Disclosure
+Use and disclosure

-- Uses individually identifying health information only for the client care and management purposes for which the information was collected. - Makes a reasonable effort to confirm that all correspondence with or regarding clients is sent to the intended recipient.
+- Uses individually identifying health information only for the purposes for which the information was collected. - Makes a reasonable effort to confirm that all correspondence with or regarding clients is sent to the intended recipient.

-Security, Retention and Disposition
+Security, retention, and disposition

-- Prevents unauthorized access or use of client information while in use, storage or during transfer, through the appropriate use of physical, technical and electronic security mechanisms. - In the event that unauthorized access or use occurs, reports privacy breaches to the appropriate individual(s), and contributes to privacy breach investigation and mitigation in accordance with organization policies, role-based responsibilities, and legislative requirements - Retains client clinical and financial records for ten (10) years after the last date of service. - Clinical and financial records for minors are retained for ten (10) years past the minor's 18th birthday. - Retains records in a manner that enables a complete or any component of the record to be retrieved and copied upon request, regardless of the media (paper or electronic) used to create the record.
+- Prevents unauthorized access or use of client information while in use, storage, or during transfer, through the appropriate use of physical, technical, and electronic security mechanisms. - Reports privacy breaches (e.g., unauthorized access or use of private information) to the appropriate individual(s), and contributes to privacy breach investigation, mitigation, and remediation in accordance with organization policies, rolebased responsibilities, and legislative requirements. - Retains client clinical and financial records for ten (10) years after the last date of service. - Clinical and financial records for minors are retained for ten (10) years past the minor's 18th birthday. - Retains records in a manner that enables a complete copy or any component of the record to be retrieved and copied upon request, regardless of the media (paper or electronic) used to create the record. - Ensures contractual agreements are in place any time a third-party is engaged to process, store, retrieve, or dispose of health information or provide information technology services, and that the terms of the agreements address ongoing access, security, use, and destruction of client information for the duration of the required retention period.

-- Ensures contractual agreements are in place any time a third party is engaged to process, store, retrieve or dispose of health information or provide information technology services, and that the terms of the agreements address ongoing access, security, use and destruction of client information for the duration of the required retention period. - Disposes of records (e.g., electronic, paper) in a manner that maintains privacy and confidentiality of personal information. - Takes action to prevent abandonment of client records. - Designates an identifiable individual or information manager to ensure the retention, accessibility and security of client records in the event that the physiotherapist is unable to continue as custodian of client records (e.g., in the case of retirement, closing a practice).
+- Disposes of records (e.g., electronic, paper) in a manner that maintains privacy and confidentiality of personal information. - Takes action to prevent abandonment of client records. - Designates an identifiable individual or information manager to ensure the retention, accessibility, and security of client records in the event that the physiotherapist is unable to continue as custodian of client records (e.g., in the case of retirement, closing a practice).